Speak with one of our Experts

 Privacy Policy

-This Privacy Policy applies to Integrated Care Pty Ltd trading as MyIntegra, a subsidiary of APM Human Services International Limited (APM).
+This Privacy Policy applies to MyIntegra Group Companies (MyIntegra) i.e., Integrated Care Pty Ltd (ICPL) or MyIntegra Choice and Control Pty Ltd (ICCPL), a subsidiary of APM Human Services International Limited (APM), herein referred to as MyIntegra.

 MyIntegra’s collection, use, disclosure, and storage of your personal information is regulated by the Privacy Act 1988 (Cth) (the Privacy Act), the Australian Privacy Principles and related legislation.